Jiao Xiaoping: Investigation

 On 5 February 2023, Jiao was placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On July 27, he was expelled from the CCP and dismissed from public office.
 He was detained by the Supreme People's Procuratorate on August 16.
 On December 4, he was indicted on suspicion of accepting bribes.

 On 17 May 2024, Jiao pleaded guilty to bribery during his first trial at Fifth Intermediate People's Court of Chongqing Municipality.
 Prosecutors accused him of taking advantage of his different positions between 2000 and 2022 to seek profits for organizations and individuals in matters concerning obtaining loans and securing employment, in return, he accepted money and property worth 67.43 million yuan (about 9.5 million U.S. dollars).
+On December 23, he was handed a 14-year prison term plus a fine of 5 million yuan for taking bribes.
+His illegal gains will be confiscated.